-Series A Preferred Stock:
+Series A Preferred Stock Dividends:

-On June 7, 2016, we redeemed all outstanding shares of our Series A Preferred Stock, therefore we no longer pay Series A Preferred Stock dividends.
+On June 7, 2016, we redeemed all outstanding shares of our Series A Preferred Stock.
+Accordingly, we no longer pay any associated dividends, and there were no such dividend payments in 2017.

-Prior to the redemption, we made cash distributions of \$180 million in 2016 compared to \$900 million in 2015 and \$720 million in 2014.
-Our Series A Preferred Stock entitled holders to a 9.00% annual dividend, to be paid in four dividends, in arrears on each March 7, June 7, September 7, and December 7, in cash.
+Prior to the redemption, we made cash distributions of \$180 million in the second quarter of 2016 compared to \$900 million in 2015.
+Our Series A Preferred Stock entitled holders to a 9.00% annual dividend, to be paid in four dividends, in arrears on each March 7, June 7, and December 7, in cash.
 In 2015, there were five dividend payments because, concurrent with the declaration of our common stock dividend on December 8, 2015, we also declared and paid the Series A Preferred Stock dividend that would otherwise have been payable on March 7, 2016.
 Accordingly, there were no cash distributions related to our Series A Preferred Stock in the first quarter of 2016, resulting in only one dividend payment in 2016 prior to redemption.

-See Note 12, Capital Stock, to the consolidated financial statements for a discussion of the Series A Preferred Stock.
+See Note 17, Capital Stock, to the consolidated financial statements for a discussion of the Series A Preferred Stock.